 - Ability to perform a new line of business

-- Increased visibility in their community via local media coverage
+- Increased visibility in the community via local media coverage

 - New relationships with local schools

-- An all-expense paid trip to Washington, DC to participate in the Design Challenge finals event with their team
+- Trip to Washington, DC, to participate in the Design Challenge finals event with their team

-- Contact the Design Challenge coordinator at firstname.lastname@example.org or fill out the form below to let us know you are interested in participating
+- Contact the Design Challenge program manager, Charissa Garcia, or fill out this form if you are interested in participating

-- Find a school to team with by contacting the school directly or by reaching out to the Design Challenge coordinator at email@example.com
+- Find a school or college to team up with by contacting schools directly

 - Introduce the students to your agency's team

-- Provide a contact person so that students can ask questions and arrange for testing of their device
+- Provide a contact person or contact information so students can ask questions and arrange for testing of their device